Shaaafie/FED-assignment-2-project/README.md

 digital cameras, luxury goods, and home appliances.
 With an intuitive user interface, MokeSell provides a seamless shopping experience for users looking to buy or sell items safely and conveniently.

-Design Process
+Design and Coding Process
 MokeSell is designed for buyers and sellers who want a user-friendly platform for second-hand transactions.
 The key goal is to provide easy listing, quick communication, and efficient filtering so users can find relevant products without hassle.
+We used RestDB API for the database to store users information like email, name and passwords.
+With the help of JavaScript we get do the Register and Login function which POST and GET data from the RestDB database.

 User Stories:
 As a buyer, I want to filter listings by category, so that I can find products relevant to me.